miselin/rustic/README.md

 * `GCC_PREFIX`: prefix for GCC commands (eg, `/usr/bin/`)

-`GCC_PREFIX` is prefixed to `ld`, so if you are using a cross-compiler use the full prefix, eg `/usr/bin/i686-linux-elf-`.
+`GCC_PREFIX` is prefixed to `ld`, so if you are using a cross-compiler use the full prefix, eg `/usr/bin/i686-elf-`.
+It is highly recommended that a cross-compiler is used, even on Linux, to avoid tricky problems during the build (especially with respect to libmorestack and libgcc/libcompiler-rt).

 If `config.mk` is not found, `/bin/rustc`, `/bin/clang`, `/usr/bin/ld`,
 and `/usr/bin/gcc` will be used automatically.